spmadar/module4/README.md

 ### **Hosted Website:**
 [View the website here](https://spmadar.github.io/module4/index.html)

+I renamed poe.html to index.html because GitHub Pages requires an index.html file as the default landing page.
+Without this change, visitors would have to manually enter the full file name in the URL instead of the site loading automatically.

 ## Assignment Requirements
 The goal was to **edit and enhance** the given style sheet without modifying the HTML structure unless necessary.
 The following requirements were met: